PhatHuynhTranSon99/CarBooking/README.md

 GET /drivers
 ```
 Parameters:
+- name: String, The name of the driver
+- phone: String, The phone of the customer
 - size: Integer, The number of drivers per page
 - page: Integer, Current page

+Note: if search parameters are missing, the endpoint will retrieve all drivers.

 #### View a driver by id
 ```